Agricultural Technicians: Career, Skills, Options, Outlook, Jobs, Challenges

 • Agricultural equipment operator: Agricultural technicians may work as agricultural equipment operators, where they may be responsible for operating and maintaining agricultural machinery.

-• Agricultural sales representative: Agricultural technicians may work as agricultural sales representatives, where they may be responsible for promoting and selling agricultural products and services to customers.
+• Agricultural sales representative: Agricultural technicians may work as agricultural sales representatives and may be responsible for promoting and selling agricultural products and services to customers.

-• Agricultural extension agent: Agricultural technicians may work as agricultural extension agents, where they may provide technical assistance and advice to farmers and other agricultural professionals.
+• Agricultural extension agent: Agricultural technicians may work as agricultural extension agents, providing technical assistance and advice to farmers and other agricultural professionals.

 Government, Private, and NGO jobs for Agricultural Technicians